pradyumnameena/COL333-Artificial-Intelligence/SAT Solver/Readme.md

 If the problem is unsatisfiable output a 0.<br><br>

 ## Code
-Please supply a compile.sh script.
+Supply a compile.sh script.
 Also supply two shell scripts run1.sh, run2.sh.
 * Executing the command “./run1.sh test” will take as input a file named test.graph and produce a file test.satinput – the input file for minisat.
 You can assume that test.graph exists in the present working directory.
 * Executing the command “./run2.sh test” will use the generated test.satoutput, test.graph (and any other temporary files produced by run1.sh) and produce a file test.subgraphs – subgraphs in the output format described above.
 You can assume that test.graph, test.satoutput (and other temp files) exist in the present working directory.
-* The TA will execute your scripts as follows: <br>
+* Script execution will be as followed: <br>
   1. ./run1.sh test
   1. ./minisat test.satinput test.satoutput
   1. ./run2.sh test